About USETSU presets (English)

 So, for those who are new to Lightroom or those who haven't been fully satisfied with their presets, this could be an excellent shortcut or a source of inspiration.

-For professionals like me, who rely on photography for a living and regularly need to deliver hundreds of shots, the goal isn't to perfect a single photo but to elevate hundreds of photos to a consistent 85% of their potential.
+For professionals like me, who rely on photography for a living and regularly need to deliver hundreds of shots, to bring hundreds of photos to a consistently strong level—say, 85–90% of their potential—quickly and reliably.
 These presets are designed with this in mind, aiming to find a common ground from the start.
 Whether you use the preset as it is or as a base to customize your unique color palette, it offers flexibility in its application.

 Before - After